valkey-io/valkey-doc/docs/reference/modules/_index.md

 ## Loading modules

-In order to test the module you are developing, you can load the module using the following `redis.conf` configuration directive:
+In order to test the module you are developing, you can load the module using the following `valkey.conf` configuration directive:

     loadmodule /path/to/mymodule.so